 If you’re struggling to deal with your legacy call center and require a much-needed upgrade to focus more on your customers and the customer journey to deliver awe-inspiring experiences, search no more!
 Ameyo’s Contact Center Software Solution has all the right mix of features to effectively engage customers, along with AI-powered analytics to facilitate smart business decisions.

 Still don’t believe us?
-Ameyo recently recieved an Honorable Mention in the Gartner Magic Quadrant for Contact Center Infrastructure both in 2015 and 2016!
+Ameyo recently received an Honorable Mention in the Gartner Magic Quadrant for Contact Center Infrastructure both in 2015 and 2016!